User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Conclusion

 \section{Conclusion}

-This paper focused on the question of how IDSSs can select explanations to improve user decisions, and we proposed {\PropMethod}, which is a method for dynamically selecting which explanations to provide along with an AI prediction.
+This paper investigated the question of how IDSSs can select explanations, and we proposed {\PropMethod}, which is a method for dynamically selecting which explanations to provide along with an AI prediction.
 In {\PropMethod}, UserModel predicts the effect of presenting explanations on a user decision for each possible combination to show.
-Then, {\PropMethod} selects the best combination that minimizes the difference between the predicted user decision and the system's recommendation.
+Then, it selects the best combination that minimizes the difference between the predicted user decision and the AI's suggestion.
 We applied {\PropMethod} to a stock trading simulation with the support of an XAI-based IDSS.
-The result indicated that {\PropMethod} can select explanations that guide users to recommended decisions effectively and improve the performance when the accuracy of the AI is high, but also it suggested the necessity of adjusting the strength of the guidance for low-accuracy cases.
+The result indicated that {\PropMethod} can select explanations that guide users to suggested decisions effectively and improve the performance when the accuracy of the AI is high, and in addition, it revealed a new challenge of {\PropMethod} for low-accuracy cases.